iamgauravshukla/100DaysOfCode/README.md

 * Day-21: Continued working on Project-3 -> Netflix Clone using MERN Stack.<br>
 	  Also practiced exploratory data analysis.
 * Day-22: Finished two modules of Data Visualization with Python course.
+* Day-23: Participated in HacktoberFest and contributed in a project.